getgrav/grav-learn/pages/17/02.content/11.multi-language/doc.md

 [/codesh]
 This simplified version combines the rewrite rules for redirecting sub-pages for "en" and "de" into a single rule using grouping.
 Additionally, it consolidates the RewriteCond for the admin path to reduce duplication.

+> [!WARNING]
-!
-Make sure to add these rules before the default rules that come with Grav CMS.
+> Make sure to add these rules before the default rules that come with Grav CMS.

 ### Language Logic in Twig Templates